healthchecks/healthchecks/templates/docs/configuring_checks.md

 ## OnCalendar Schedules

 Use "OnCalendar" schedules to monitor systemd timers that use `OnCalendar=` schedules.
-Same as with systemd timers, you can specify more than one `OnCalendar` expression, and SITE_NAME will expect a ping whenever any schedule matches.
+Same as with systemd timers, you can specify more than one `OnCalendar` expression (separated with newlines, one schedule per line), and SITE_NAME will expect a ping whenever any schedule matches.

 See [systemd.time(7) man page](https://www.man7.org/linux/man-pages/man7/systemd.time.7.html#CALENDAR_EVENTS)
 for complete OnCalendar syntax reference.